- The SciChallenge contest is aiming at young people, who are either between 10 to 14 years or 15 to 20 years old (pre-university only).

 Formula: (views) + (likes)*3 = Ranking

-The SciChallenge rating system will stop counting “views” and “likes” automatically on 30.April 2017 at 24.00.
+The SciChallenge rating system will stop counting “views” and “likes” automatically on 15 May 2017 at 24.00.
 Views and likes, which are added after this date, will not be taken into account for the rating.

-In order to give participants from all European countries a chance to reach the final and to avoid biases based on languages, the Rating Module will rank the best 12 contributions of each participating country along the categories “age group”, “format” and “status” (individual or group).
-As the project aims at having contributions from EU-member states & Associated Countries, a maximum of 500 contributions can reach the second stage of the rating procedure.
+In order to give participants from all European countries a chance to reach the final and to avoid biases based on languages, the Rating Module selects the two highest-ranked contributions from each participating country for each of the main categories: “age group”, “format” and “status” (individual or group).
+As finalist, these projects reach the second stage of the rating procedure.

-These 500 contributions are then rated by the SciChallenge Jury.
-The Jury will consist of 15 experts from different fields and states.
+The finalists are then rated by the SciChallenge Jury.
+The Jury consist of experts from different fields and states.
 This will ensure that all 10 languages (English, German, Greek, Slovenian, Czech, Hungarian, Swedish, French, Spanish and Polish), which might be used in the contributions, are covered.

-The Jury will select the 12 best contributions – covering both age groups, individual or group contributions as well as different media formats.
+The Jury will select the 12 best contributions for each category – covering both age groups, individual or group contributions as well as different media formats.

 WHAT ARE THE MAIN RATING CRITERIA?